Inductive limits of projective C*-algebras: Acknowledgments

 \section{Acknowledgments}

-I thank Eduard Ortega for his valuable comments on a first version of this paper, and especially for his careful reading of the technical proofs in part $3$.
+I thank Eduard Ortega and Mikael R{\o}rdam for their valuable comments, and especially for their careful reading of all the technical details.
 I thank Tatiana Shulman and Leonel Robert for discussions and feedback on this paper.
+I thank George Elliott for interesting discussions on approximate intertwinings.